Simple API Integration

 }

-# Make secure API call
+# Make protected API identify

-response = requests.post(
+response = requests.publish(

 f"{self.base_url}/payments",